Treatment for Anxiety

 Generalised Anxiety Disorder – Regularly having uncontrollable feelings of worry that surface without any clear trigger and persist for many hours.
 Can often be overwhelming for the person and consist of many possible emotional and physical symptoms, because of this GAD can be a very broad diagnosis and experiences can differ highly between sufferers.

-Panic Disorder – Panic attacks that occur spontaneously and unexpectedly consisting of an elevated heart rate, shallowing breathing, lightheadedness and dizziness.
+Panic Disorder – Panic attacks that occur spontaneously and unexpectedly consisting of an elevated heart rate, shallow breathing, lightheadedness and dizziness.
 The sufferer becomes engulfed with the fear of a recurring attack which in turn triggers them – becoming a vicious circle.

 Obsessive-Compulsive Disorder (OCD) – Recurring unwanted thoughts or sensations that drives a person to do something repetitively which can interfere with their day to day life.
 These repetitive thoughts and behaviours can include cleanliness, security and order but can also include many others.